The Tale of Sim Ch'ŏng: Plot

 A summary of the tale, common to both the Wanpan/Jeonju and Seoul editions, are as follows:

-Long ago, northern Korea's Hwangju County had a district named Dohhwa-dong (도화동; 桃花洞; Tohwa ward), literally "Peach Blossom Village"), where lived a destitute family descended from the yangban class.
+Long ago, northern Korea's Hwangju County had a district named Dohhwa-dong (도화동; 桃花洞; Tohwa ward), literally "Peach Blossom Village"), where lived a destitute family descended from the yangban (noble) class.
 The daughter Sim Cheong (심청; 沈清; Shim Ch'ŏng) had Blind Man Sim, full name Sim Hakgyu (심학규; 沈鶴圭; Shim Hakkyu, Blindman Shim) as father, raising the girl alone after the death of the mother, Lady Gwak (곽씨; 郭氏; Gwak ssi; Kwak-ssi).

 Blind Man Sim received a tip from a Buddhist monk that he might recover his sight by offering 300 seom or "sacks" of rice to Buddha, and the Blind Man pledges to do so.
-In order to pay for this donation, the daughter Sim Cheong (who is now 15 years old) decides to sell herself to sea merchants who plan to sacrifice her to the Indang Sea (인당수; 印塘水; Indangsu).
+To pay for this donation, the daughter Sim Cheong (who is now 15 years old) decides to sell herself to sea merchants who plan to sacrifice her to the Indang Sea (인당수; 印塘水; Indangsu).
 But after Sim Cheong throws herself into the water, by the grace of the Jade Emperor she is taken to the Dragon Palace of the Dragon King.
-She is later sent back up to the terrestrial world, contained inside a lotus flower, and is chosen as the new wife of the Chinese Emperor of the Song Dynasty.
+She is later sent back up to the terrestrial world, contained inside a lotus flower, and is chosen as the new wife of the Chinese emperor of the Song dynasty.
 Now an empress, Sim Cheong hosts a feast for the blind and reunites with her father.
 Overjoyed at the reunion with his daughter, Blind Man Sim regains his eyesight.